yoshavit/fairml-farm/README.md

 	* *Synthetic Datasets* an interface for creating synthetic fairness datasets (w/ built-in visualizations)
 * *Evaluation:* Side-by-side comparisons of different algorithms' behaviors across a slew of fairness metrics

-For now, we'll be dealing exclusively with the classical fairness-in-classification problem setup:
+For now, we'll be dealing exclusively with the much-studied problem of group-fairness in classification:

 Given data `X`, labels `Yϵ{0, 1}`, and protected attribute `Aϵ{0,1}`, we want to construct some classifier `c(X)` which is both predictive of `Y`, and "fair" with respect to the two groups `A=0` and `A=1`.
  There are many definitions for such fairness, and each algorithm may be tuned to a different definition.
+For an introduction to many of these approaches, check out [this page](https://speak-statistics-to-power.github.io/fairness/).

 ## Getting started